c4pt0r/pfs/README.md

 AGFS
 ---

-Aggregated File System (Agent FS), originally known as pfs (Plugin File System)
+Aggregated File System (or Agent FS), originally known as pfs (Plugin File System)

 "Everything is a file."

-A tribute to Plan9, but in RESTful APIs
+A tribute to Plan9, but in RESTful APIs.

+The motivation for this project is that I wanted to find a unified way to coordinate and orchestrate multiple AI agents in a distributed environment.
+In the end, I realized that bash + filesystem is actually the best solution.

 ## Installation